-Replacement Note: If the thermal pads remain on the logic board, carefully remove them with a black stick.
+Replacement Note: Check the logic board.
+If any part of the thermal pads remain on the logic board, carefully remove them with a black stick.

 6. Install the replacement heatsink, and reassemble and test the computer.

 - Soft cloth

 - #0 Phillips screwdriver

 - Black stick (or other nonconductive nylon or plastic tool)